equalsraf/git-talk/git.md

 # Pull requests

-- In github you can't push to other repositories
+- In github you can't push to other people's repositories
-- You fork other repos, and send [pull requests](https://github.com/neovim/neovim/pull/1927)
+- You fork their repos, and send [pull requests](https://github.com/neovim/neovim/pull/1927) with changes

 ---
 class: inverse, middle